More than 1,200 sexual assault survivors helped since 2023.

 Brett Bymaster, a former youth pastor at The River Church Community in San Jose, California, was arrested and charged with multiple counts of sexual assault.
 The alleged abuse occurred between 2014 and 2018.

 The investigation against Bymaster began after a young adult woman reported in January 2024 that Bymaster had sexually assaulted her when she was a minor.
-As of publication, he remains in jail on a $400,000 bail awaiting criminal trial.
+As of November 2024, he remains in jail on a $400,000 bail awaiting criminal trial.

 Robert Fenton Extradited to the U.S. for Past Child Sexual Abuse Charges